 This is the perfect solution if your taste buds are craving Sicily, but your itinerary just can’t find the time.
-Chef Carmelo Pannocchietti uses the rainbow of Sicily to create contemporary meals of the region, including vibrant vegetables and fresh fish.
-The restaurant features bright interior décor to give that lively island effect.
+Chef Carmelo Pannocchietti uses the rainbow of Sicily to create contemporary meals of the region, using fresh locally-sourced vegetables and the highest-quality fish.

-If you’re trying to save room for a gelato later and don’t have room to order everything, there are some musts on the menu.
-For starters, the caponata (a blend of eggplant, carrots, tomatoes, celery, olives, capers, raisins, pine nuts and mint) and the typical Sicilian sarde beccafico al forno (oven-baked sardines with breadcrumbs, wild fennel and spices).
+If you’re trying to save room for a gelato and don’t have room to order everything, stick with these menu picks.
+For starters, the Caponata (a blend of eggplant, carrots, tomatoes, celery, olives, capers, raisins, pine nuts and mint) and the typical Sicilian Sarde Beccafico al Forno (oven-baked sardines with breadcrumbs, wild fennel and spices).
 Next, go for the rigatoni all norma (rigatoni with eggplant, tomato, ricotta and basil) and the grilled mixed seafood.
 Perhaps the most important things on the menu, though, are the desserts.
 Sicilian desserts make the world go round.
-So take a vow right now to order (at least) one cannolo and cassatina– a small dome of marzipan over layers of sponge cake and sweet ricotta.
+So take a vow right now to order (at least) one Cannolo and Cassatina– a small dome of marzipan over layers of sponge cake and sweet ricotta.

 Like all regions of Italy, Tuscany has famous and historical cuisine- food that describes the agriculture and spirit of the area.
 One such all-star in Florence is a thick, juicy bistecca, steak.
 There are three important characteristics of the bistecca Fiorentina– its 20-day drying period, the 2-inch thickness, and its ingredients, including both sirloin and tenderloin.
 This is the place to go for one of the best ones served in Florence.
 Word to the wise- don’t ask for your steak “well done”, just order it and eat it as it comes.